smartybryan/callingboard/README.md

 and track releasings and sustainings.

 TODO
-- Add sustain list on left
-- Member box to drag a member to a calling; add to sustain list.
+- Drag member to tree but nowhere else.
+Update calling.
+Add to sustain list.
-- Style existing calling box same as the callings in the tree
 - In drag and drop operations, call the backend API.
 - Save and load model.
 - Reload original data.